Andrefpvs/RPG-Maker-MV-Plugins/README.md

 # RPG-Maker-MV-Plugins
 My RPG Maker MV plugins.
 Plugins add additional functionality to the game engine.

+### *Usage conditions on commercial projects:* Free to use if credit is given in-game to all authors.

 # Current Plugins
 ## DisableTAB